 Put simply, an extension is anything an individual or society uses that extends the range of the human body and mind in a way that is new.
 A stone tool is as equal an extension as the invention of the internet, all that’s changed is cultural and historical context.
 By the same logic, virtual reality and video games are an extension of the mind, but we must be aware that these technological extensions also have the effect of modifying other extensions.
 In this instance, it’s the modification or redundancy of the physical body and the detachment of the mind as a separate entity.
 In proponents of the trapped-in-video-game trope, we often find the captives exploring new identities – or avatars – with some even proffering their digital lives to ‘real’ counterparts.
 Reality therefore undergoes a paradigm shift and needs to be redefined outside of our existing limitations.

 So the foundation for the trope had already been paved decades before.
 If we agree that .hack//Sign popularised and defined the idea, at least in an anime context, then we can agree that 2003 marked the first wave of trapped-in-video-game narratives.
 The second, which began around 2008-09 and ended sometime around 2013 included Summer Wars, Btooom!, Accel World and, of course, Sword Art Online.
 Log Horizon was the bridge between the second and third wave, which came at things from a more meta, more subversive perspective like No Game No Life and Overlord.
-The current crop are more subversive still, with Re:ZERO rewriting the rulebook entirely (a piece for another time perhaps).
+The current crop are more subversive still, with Re:ZERO rewriting the rulebook entirely.
 Needless to say, there’s still plenty of life in the idea, the trope still resonating with viewers and consumers alike.

 The appeal of virtual worlds, to both the fictional protagonists and the viewer, is in escaping the mundanity of everyday life.
 Reality, we can surmise, is synonymous with repetition, dissatisfaction and powerlessness, while the allure of the virtual is the promise of reinvention, of adventure and starting from zero.

 In the otherwise unremarkable 2008 online gaming documentary Second Skin, it was suggested that MMORPGs appeal to the disenfranchised; those who work monotonous, dead end jobs and those who feel powerless in society.
 The online world offers the opportunity for everybody to begin at the same starting point.
 Suddenly, issues of class, race and economy are redundant.
-Ironically, the best players will still rise to the top, leaving those lacking in aptitude at the bottom, thereby creating a new digital class system, one which defines itself with a new criterion.
+Ironically, the best players will still rise to the top, leaving those lacking in aptitude at the bottom, thereby creating a new digital class system.

 Video games offer an imagined space, one which has no bearing or correlation with the real world.
 It’s interesting that these narratives subvert that idea and grant reality and context to the decisions and actions in these imagined worlds.
 Suddenly the ambiguous idea of unreality is given morality and consequence, and a social and physical weight to match.
 If that’s the case, then the virtual world is every bit as relevant and valid as the outside world.